Shannon M. Kent: Personal life

-Kent was diagnosed with thyroid cancer in 2016 and was successfully cured following surgery.
+Kent was diagnosed with thyroid cancer in 2006 and was successfully treated surgically.

-Her husband, Joe Kent, was a far-right candidate who was defeated in the Washington's 3rd congressional district in 2022, and previously served 20 years in the U.S. Army Special Forces.
-They lived in Crownsville, Maryland with their two young sons, who were aged 3 years and 18 months at the time of her death.
+She married Joe Kent, a former special operations soldier.
+The couple met at the selection course for the Intelligence Support Activity.
+They lived in Crownsville, Maryland, with their two young sons, who were aged 3 years and 18 months at the time of her death.

-Medals and commendations
+Awards and decorations

-A decorated servicewoman, Senior Chief Kent received the Joint Service Commendation Medal twice, the Navy and Marine Corps Commendation Medal, the Army Commendation Medal, the Joint Service Achievement Medal, the Joint Meritorious Unit Award, a Good Conduct Medal, the National Defense Service Medal, the Iraq Campaign Medal, the Sea Deployment Ribbon, the Rifle Marksmanship Ribbon, and the Pistol Marksmanship Ribbon.
+Kent received the Joint Service Commendation Medal twice, the Navy and Marine Corps Commendation Medal, the Army Commendation Medal, the Joint Service Achievement Medal, the Joint Meritorious Unit Award, a Good Conduct Medal, the National Defense Service Medal, the Iraq Campaign Medal, the Sea Deployment Ribbon, the Rifle Marksmanship Ribbon, and the Pistol Marksmanship Ribbon.

 U.S. President Donald Trump paid tribute to her and the three other fallen Americans during a trip to Dover Air Force Base on 19 January, where their remains were received.
 She was buried in Arlington National Cemetery in Arlington, Virginia.

 Kent was posthumously promoted to senior chief petty officer and awarded the Bronze Star, Purple Heart, Defense Meritorious Service Medal, Meritorious Service Medal, and a Combat Action Ribbon.
 The Navy also credited her for work done for the NSA's Operations Directorate in Special Operations.
 Her work was used at the highest levels of SIGINT in deciphering the intelligence gleaned through message intercepts and foreign communications.

-After Kent's death, New York Governor Andrew M. Cuomo ordered state flags flown at half-staff and Dutchess County state legislature Chair Gregg Pulver issued a statement praising her as a “Brilliant mind and a small-town hero.”
+After Kent's death, New York Governor Andrew M. Cuomo ordered state flags flown at half-staff and Dutchess County state legislature Chair Gregg Pulver issued a statement praising her as a "Brilliant mind and a small-town hero."
 On February 14, 2019, Congressman Antonio Delgado introduced a resolution in the United States House of Representatives honoring the life of Senior Chief Petty Officer Shannon M. Kent.

-Her name was added to the Cryptologic Memorial Wall at the NSA's headquarters in Fort Meade, MD.
+Her name was added to the Cryptologic Memorial Wall at the NSA's headquarters in Fort Meade, Maryland.
 In August 2019, the Defense Language Institute in Presidio of Monterey, California dedicated the Kent Navy Yard in her honor.